DigitalDiscordTeam/DigitalDiscord/README.md

 ## Compiling yourself

-If you want to compile the code yourself, you just have to execute compileLinux.sh or compileWindows.sh in the folder "executeables".
+If you want to compile the code yourself, you just have to `make` or, if you are on Windows and don't have make installed, execute `build.bat`.

 ## Plugins